History of Neil Gaiman in Timeline

 Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch

-In 1990, Neil Gaiman wrote The Books of Magic, a four-part mini-series set in the DC Universe.
+In 1990, Neil Gaiman wrote The Books of Magic, a four-part mini-series providing a tour of the mythological and magical parts of the DC Universe.

-In 1990, Neil Gaiman's first novel, Good Omens, in collaboration with Terry Pratchett, was published.
+In 1990, Neil Gaiman's first novel, Good Omens, was published in collaboration with Terry Pratchett.

 Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch